RedMadRobot/apexy-ios/error_handling.md

 }
 ```

-To check a response from the server for an API error, create `ResponseValidator` as shown in the example below.
+To check the response from the server for an API error, create `ResponseValidator` as shown in the example below.

 ```swift
 enum ResponseValidator {